ZachThePillow/Pikmin-Stone/README.md

 Select all zip files found in the version folder you downloaded Extract all using 7zip
-The output should give you an 800mb .xdelta file
+The output should give you an 800mb .xdelta file (you may need to add the extention .xdelta)

 download Delta Patcher from this link: https://www.romhacking.net/utilities/704/